Kwesi20000/sorting_algorithms/README.md

-Thi   Our sorting algorithm readme
+ThiS IS Our sorting algorithm readme